CREAMY Smoked Mac and Cheese (No Velveeta)

 Preferred Pasta

-Macaroni is classic for a reason, it just works.
-The small size and tubular shape have an optimal bite-to-sauce ratio and cook fairly quickly.
-If you’re going to venture out, make sure you choose any shape of pasta that is smaller, with tube-like shapes, or shells.
-The main key is making sure the pasta can hold the cheese sauce (and bacon) so avoid longer types such as spaghetti, fettucini, or linguine.
+Elbow macaroni is classic for a reason, it just works.
+The small size and tubular shape have an optimal bite-to-sauce ratio and cook quickly.
+Make sure you choose any shape of pasta that is smaller, with tube-like shapes, or shells.
+If it’s good enough for a cold pasta dish such as Southern macaroni salad, it will work here.

 Top Cheese Choices